grplyler/cisco-cheatsheet/README.md

 #### Sub-Interface Configuration

-*Creates a multiple sub-interfaces on a router port to enable inter-vlan routing.*
+*Creates multiple sub-interfaces on a router port to enable inter-vlan routing.*

 ```
 conf t